lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 Step 1.
 Upload a user-supplied table of coordinates for use in cone searches
 ============================================================================

+The scientific scenario used for this demonstration is to answer the question of whether LSST detected a moving object which, based on its known orbit, was expected to appear at given coordinates on nine different nights.

+The list of expected coordinates and dates is provided in a file with nine rows (i.e., nine expected locations and times), with the format expected for user-uploaded tables: column names in the first row with no # symbol at the start of the row.
+The list contains columns of right ascension, declination, and modified julian date (ra, dec, and mjd).

 1.1.
 Log into the Rubin Science Platform at `data.lsst.cloud <https://data-int.lsst.cloud>`_ and select the Portal aspect.
 Click on "DP0.3 Catalogs" tab on top of the window.
 The Table Collection (Schema) tab should default to "dp03_catalogs_10yr".
 Select "dp03_catalogs_10yr.DiaSource" table in the right-hand tab.